Spotify settles lawsuits, adds board members as it gets ready to go public

 Now there have been reports that the company is considering going public without an IPO, a highly unusual occurrence.
 They would list on the stock market without the offering, a fundraising event.
 Employees and early Spotify backers would sell shares to investors directly.
 It sounds like they are thinking about doing something like this later this year or early next.

 Spotify earns revenue from its subscriptions, a fee of $9.99 per month.
-But the company also has a lot of costs and has to devote resources to negotiating royalty payments with the record labels.
+But the company also has significant costs and has to devote resources to negotiating royalty payments with the record labels.

 There’s also a lot of competition.
 Apple Music launched a similar service and Pandora recently unveiled a premium version, which allows users to create their own playlists.